Iran–Israel relations: Ahmadinejad presidency (2005–2013)

 In response to Israeli covert operations, Iranian agents reportedly began trying to hit Israeli and Jewish targets; potential targets were then placed on high alert.
 Yoram Cohen, the head of Shin Bet, claimed that three planned attacks in Turkey, Azerbaijan and Thailand were thwarted at the last minute.
 On 11 October 2011, the United States claimed to have foiled an alleged Iranian plot that included bombing the Israeli and Saudi embassies in Washington DC and Buenos Aires.
 On 13 February 2012, Israeli embassy staff in Georgia and India were targeted.
 In Georgia, a car bomb failed to explode near the embassy and was safely detonated by Georgian police.
 In India, the car bomb exploded, injuring four people.
 Amongst the wounded was the wife of an Israeli Defense Ministry employee.
 Israel accused Iran of being behind the attacks.
 The following day, three alleged Iranian agents were uncovered in Bangkok, Thailand, thought to have been planning to kill Israeli diplomatic officials, including the ambassador, by attaching bombs to embassy cars.
 The cell was uncovered when one of their bombs exploded.
 Police responded, and the Iranian agent present at the house threw an explosive device at officers that tore his legs off, and was subsequently taken into custody.
 A second suspect was arrested as he tried to catch a flight out of the country, and the third escaped to Malaysia, where he was arrested by Malaysian Federal Police.
 Thai police subsequently arrested two people suspected of involvement.
 Indian police arrested a Delhi-based journalist in connection with February's car bomb, which injured four Israelis including the wife of an Israeli diplomat.
 Syed Mohammed Kazmi the journalist was arrested on 6 March 2012, he is said to have been in contact with a suspect police believe might have stuck a magnetic bomb to the diplomat's car.
 It is said Kazmi was an Indian citizen who worked for an Iranian publication.

-In late February 2012, WikiLeaks published confidential emails from Stratfor, a US-based private intelligence company, which were stolen by the hacking group Anonymous.
-Among the information released was a claim that Israeli commandos, in collaboration with Kurdish fighters, destroyed several underground Iranian facilities used for nuclear and defense research projects.
+In late February 2012, the Stratfor email leak included a claim that Israeli commandos, in collaboration with Kurdish fighters, destroyed several underground Iranian facilities used for nuclear and defense research projects.